noahmoss/TigerTalk/README.md

 TigerTalk uses [pipenv](https://docs.pipenv.org/) to manage Python dependencies, so this must be first installed as detailed on the pipenv site.

+To install Javascript dependencies:

+	npm install

-To install and enter virtual environment:
+To install and enter the virtual environment:

 	pipenv install django
 	pipenv shell